Urban forest

-Urban forests around the world
+Examples

 In many countries there is a growing understanding of the importance of the natural ecology in urban forests.
 There are numerous projects underway aimed at restoration and preservation of ecosystems, ranging from simple elimination of leaf-raking and elimination of invasive plants to full-blown reintroduction of original species and riparian ecosystems.

 Some sources claim that the largest man-made urban forest in the world is located in Johannesburg in South Africa.
-Others have disputed this claim due to satellite pictures revealing how developed the city is with roads and buildings.
-Johannesburg, however, is still a very densely wooded city with reportedly 6.0 million trees planted throughout streets and private lots.
+The city is located in the highveld, a grassland biome typically lacking large numbers of trees, yet Johannesburg is still a very densely wooded city with reportedly 10 million artificially introduced trees and is rated as the city with the eighth highest tree coverage in the world.

 Rio de Janeiro is also home to two of the vastest urban forests in the world, one of which is considered by some sources to be the largest one.
 Tijuca Forest is the most famous.
 It began as a restoration policy in 1844 to conserve the natural remnants of forest and replant in areas previously cleared for sugar and coffee.
 Despite the worldwide recognition of Tijuca Forest, another forest in the same city encompasses roughly three times the size of its more prominent neighbor: Pedra Branca State Park occupies 12,500 hectares (30,888 acres) of city land, against Tijuca's 3,953 hectares (9,768 acres).
 The larger metropolitan area encircles the forests which moderate the humid climate and provide sources of recreation for urban dwellers.
 Along with seven other smaller full protection conservation units in the city, they form an extensive natural area that contains the Transcarioca Trail, a 180-km footpath.

 Sanjay Gandhi National Park in Mumbai, Maharashtra, India is also an example of an urban forest.
 It covers roughly around 20% area of the city.
 The forest is filled with many animals freely roaming around.
-It also has an important cultural site of ancient history situates in it known as the Kanheri caves.
+It also has an important cultural site of ancient history situated in it known as the Kanheri caves.

 Nebraska National Forest is the largest man-made forest in the United States located in the state of Nebraska.
 It lies in several counties within the state and is a popular destination for campers year-round.